Out-of-bag prediction balls for random forests in metric spaces: Discussion

 Our theoretical analysis assumes independence between prediction errors and predictors.
 Extensions to heteroscedastic settings that preserve asymptotic coverage guarantees are a natural direction for future work.
-Additionally, the scope of our work is currently limited to standard regression trees within RFs.
-An interesting extension would be to incorporate more sophisticated tree-based methods whose output goes beyond constant predictions by adapting, e.g., linear RFs \citep{Raymaekers2024} to metric spaces through global Fréchet regression.
+Additionally, the present work focuses on standard regression trees within RFs.
+Adapting richer tree-based models to metric spaces, such as linear RFs \citep{Raymaekers2024} via global Fréchet regression, is another promising avenue.
 Future work could also focus on deriving finite-sample guarantees for OOB balls.